 My Experience With Sensitive Men

-I have an affinity for soft and sensitive men (not to the exclusion of masculine men though).
+I have an affinity for soft and sensitive men (not to the exclusion of masculine men, though).
 This has also drawn me to men that tend to be the shy type.
-In parties, I was always more interested in the boys standing on the side, the introverted types (only later I realized that the men I really wanted were probably not to be found at such parties).
+At parties, I was always more interested in the boys standing on the side, the introverted types (only later I realized that the men I really wanted were probably not to be found at such parties).
 I’ve also had my share of disappointments in this area, though.

 What I Like About Them

-Also physically, sensitive men seem to be more open to having fun mutually.
+From a physical perspective, sensitive men seem to be more open to having fun mutually.
 That is the word really: mutual.
-With submissive men, everything is more mutual whether it’s responsibility, earning, or making decisions.
+With submissive men, everything is more mutual, whether it’s responsibility, earning, or making decisions.
 That is, of course, a great basis for a long-term relationship.